Victoria Mansions

 No analysis available

-I looked for references to a hotel pool, hotel rental program, or branded management such as Hilton, Ritz, or Trump pool arrangements.
-None appear in the remarks, and there is no evidence the building permits STRs in the first place, so this is false.
+I looked for hotel pool or branded rental program references such as Hilton, Ritz, or Trump pool arrangements.
+None appear in the remarks, and STR is not evidenced as allowed.

 No analysis available